smeup/ken/WIDGETS DEFAULT VALUES.md

 - scaffoldBackgroundColor   :   color of the screen backgroundColor
 - primaryColor              :   main color of the application (convenient way to get the main color in static components)
+- errorColor                :   color of the SnackBar'sbackgroundColor in case of error

 <a name="SmeupAppBar">